-The health tips for travelers below will not only help protect and prevent you from becoming ill, or getting the corona virus but also from any of the many diseases you might come into contact with while travelling in foreign countries.
+The health tips for travelers below will not only help protect and prevent you from becoming ill, or getting the coronavirus but also from any of the many diseases you might come into contact with while traveling in foreign countries.

 You should wash your hands often and teach your children to pick up the same habits too.
 Wash carefully between your fingers and use hot water and quality soaps or alcohol rubs.

-Use soap or an alcohol based cleaner and take along alcohol based wipes when travelling when you do not have access to washing facilities.
+Use soap or an alcohol-based cleaner and take along alcohol-based wipes when traveling when you do not have access to washing facilities.

 Use clean paper towels to dry your hands rather than blowers which are not very effective and spread germs.
-Paper towels do a better job in removing bacteria and left over dirt and it will remove any virus spores left over.
+Paper towels do a better job in removing bacteria and leftover dirt and they will remove any virus spores left over.
 Wash your hands frequently with soap and water or use an alcohol-based hand rub if your hands are not visibly dirty.